8 Things we learned from new Single-Sex Toilet Guidelines

 Source: Gov.uk

-Changes to building regulations will mean that new non-domestic buildings, including restaurants, shopping centres, offices and public toilets will be required to provide separate single-sex toilets for women and men.
-Self-contained, universal toilets may be provided in addition, where space allows, or instead of single-sex toilets where there isn’t enough space.
+Changes to building regulations will require new non-domestic buildings, including restaurants, shopping centres, offices, and public toilets, to provide separate single-sex toilets for women and men.
+Self-contained, universal toilets may be provided in addition where space allows or instead of single-sex toilets where there isn’t enough space.

-In addition, the Department for Education re-enforced that schools are required to comply with minimum standards, including that separate toilets for boys and girls aged 8 years and over are to be provided.
+In addition, the Department for Education reinforced that schools must comply with minimum standards, including that separate toilets for boys and girls aged 8 years and over are to be provided.
 While colleges are not subject to the same legal requirements, they should take the same approach given the same safeguarding considerations apply.

 Commercial Washroom Refurbishment

-Commercial Washrooms provide Washroom and Toilet Refurbishments across the UK - our Washroom Refurbishment Team can provide a full, no-obligation quotation for your Commercial Businesses and Projects.
+Commercial Washrooms provides Washroom and Toilet Refurbishments across the UK.
+Our Washroom Refurbishment Team can provide a full, no-obligation quotation for your Commercial Businesses and Projects.
+We specialise in school toilets and office toilet refurbishments and are ideally placed to advise on these updated regulations.

-As well as supplying highly durable commercial-grade washroom products through our Online Store, We're able to fit them for you too, making your Washroom Refurbishments and Upgrades quicker, easier and hassle-free.
+We supply highly durable commercial-grade washroom products through our Online Store and can fit them for you, making your Washroom Refurbishments and Upgrades quicker, easier, and hassle-free.

 Featured Products